Douglas County DA releases report justifying October police shooting, killing armed man

-LAWRENCE, Kan.
-(WDAF) – Douglas County District Attorney (DA) Susanne Valdez released her report Thursday justifying the October 2 police shooting of 43-year-old Michael Scott Blanck in Lawrence, and no officers will face charges.
+LAWRENCE, Kan. – Douglas County District Attorney Susanne Valdez released her report Thursday justifying the October 2 police shooting of 43-year-old Michael Scott Blanck in Lawrence and no officers will face charges.

 In her summary, Valdez said officers had been called out numerous times regarding family concern about Blanck’s mental health and unlawful presence at the home belonging to his father, who is elderly and has cancer.